 lyre, lyre,

-sing us a song
+sing us a song.
+All strings

 are broken, now, dangle